Objective, Commitments & Measures

 Objective:

 4.1.
-Protect, enhance and increase resilience of habitats necessary for sustaining native aquatic and terrestrial species important to the future Great Lakes ecosystem.
+Protect, enhance and increase resilience of habitats necessary for sustaining native aquatic and terrestrial species important to the Great Lakes ecosystem.

 Commitments: